 \section{Proposed Two-stage Hierarchical Model: \mfm}

-To explore the effectiveness of hierarchical modeling in boosting downstream tasks, we adopt the typical two-stage generative modeling~\citep{dhariwal2020jukebox, copet2023musicgen, li2023jen1}.
-In the stage-1 model, we use an HQ-VAE for hierarchical representation learning that divides information into different levels on the basis of their granularity.
-In the stage-2 model, we use auto-regressive modeling to learn the multi-level token streams extracted from the stage-1 model.
-Finally, we extract features from stage-2 model, as described in Section~\ref{ssec:dt_fe}.
+To explore the effectiveness of hierarchical modeling in boosting downstream tasks, we adopt a typical two-stage generative modeling~\citep{dhariwal2020jukebox, copet2023musicgen, li2023jen1}.
+In stage-1, we use an HQ-VAE for hierarchical representation learning, dividing information into different levels based on granularity.
+In stage-2, we use auto-regressive modeling to learn the multi-level token streams extracted from the stage-1 model.
+Finally, features from stage-2 model are extracted as described in Section~\ref{ssec:dt_fe}.